 16 Bench working space (8-10 fixed bench space, 6-8 movable bench space)

 Length & Width: 7.9m x 7.8m = 62 m2

 Restrictions: due to the nature of this being a functional working laboratory, food and drink are not permitted in the space

-ASCUS Lab is a facility where anyone has the opportunity to access lab equipment and the tools of science, along with expertise and support for their own experimentation in art and science.
+ASCUS Lab is a facility where anyone has the opportunity to access Biosafety Level 1 Wetlab (BSL1) tools and equipment, along with expertise and support for their own experimentation in art and science.
 In our lab we provide a wide variety of resources and equipment that have been gathered through generous donations via the UoE’s Social Responsibility and Sustainability department and Warp It redistribution network.
 Scroll down to read more about the current areas of focus of the lab as well as the resources and equipment we have available as part of our facility.

 Biosafety Level 1 Wetlab